fachat/MicroPET/CPLD/README.md

 As usual with the CRTC, you have to write the register number to $e880 (59520), the write the value to write to the register to $e881 (59521).

-NOTE: Register 8 will be removed and the interlace mode will be moved to the Micro-PET video control register

 ### Interlace

 In normal mode (after reset), the VGA video circuit runs in interlace mode,